Cowboy Camping - A Guide For Camping Without A Tent

 Heck, even that tube of toothpaste smells like dessert to a bear.

 If you are camping in bear country the best thing to do is sleep 100 yards away from where you cook food.
 We will cover specifics about what to do in bear country once we get to the section about bear country camping.
+You can read more tips about camping aroud bears in this article.

 The other thing that a tent won’t protect against are creepy crawlies like spiders or snakes but these creatures aren’t looking for human contact either.